AmigoLab/amigolab.github.io/_people/bruno_aristimunha.md

 At moment, I am PhD visiting student at the Artificial Medical Intelligence Group (AMIGO).
 I am a PhD student at the Federal University of ABC (Brazil)  =)

 I am very interested in processing large datasets during my study.
 My interest in machine learning projects is particularly in studying transformers and deep generative models to get a latent representation of the medical data.
-My supervisor is the super expert, Research Fellow in AI-enabled Neurology, Walter Pinaya Lopez.
+My supervisor is the super expert, Research Fellow in AI-enabled Neurology, Walter Hugo Lopez Pinaya.

 Also, I am a Data scientist skilled in machine learning, deep learning, and electrophysiological signal processing.
 I have experience working with many different programming languages and frameworks, most notably: Python, Kotlin, Java, C, and Haskell.